Andy Waller

-Andrew Christopher Waller (born 25 September 1959) is a former Zimbabwean cricket player who played two Test matches and 39 One Day Internationals for the Zimbabwe national cricket team.
-After retiring from the game he took up the post of coach of the Namibian national team.
+Andrew Christopher Waller (born 25 September 1959) is a former Zimbabwean cricketer who played two Test matches and 39 One Day Internationals for the national cricket team.
+After retiring as a cricketer, he became the coach of the Namibia national team.

 In April 2009, Waller was named the coaching manager of Zimbabwe Cricket.
 In September 2009, he was named the head coach of Mid West Rhinos, one of the Zimbabwe's newly introduced five cricket franchises.
 His son Malcolm Waller plays for the Zimbabwean national team while his nephew, Nathan, represents Mashonaland Eagles.